 - Current regime expires at the end of 2019.
 Bilateral discussions likely to be scheduled for the Spring of this year. - Catch reporting from the U.S. is behind schedule. - The Data Exchange for 2018 season took place on April 17.
 Representatives from the AAFA Board, PMA, Staff and Consultant were on the call.
 A number of questions resulted from the Data Exchange, which were further flushed out in a call with WFOA on April 24. - AAFA and WFOA jointly sent a letter to Dave Hogan (from US State Department) seeking clarification on the questions raised during the Data Exchange.
 To date, we have received no response. - The USCG, in its report to the PFMC in June stated the following, ""Two Canadian tuna trollers were boarded while fishing in the U.S. EEZ during 2018 with no violations detected.
 Additionally, the presence of multiple vessels authorized to harvest albacore in the U.S. EEZ was documented by USCG cutters and patrol aircraft throughout the reciprocal access season.
-All Canadian vessels observed were determined to be in compliance with applicable Treaty provisions." - We learned the Treaty will be an Agenda item during the November PFMC meeting which will be held in Costa Mesa, Ca. As details about that meeting are made know (what date the Treaty will be discussed), we will share them.
+All Canadian vessels observed were determined to be in compliance with applicable Treaty provisions." - We learned the Treaty will be an Agenda item during the November PFMC meeting which will be held in Costa Mesa, Ca. It is scheduled to be on the Council Floor on Monday, November 18.